quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 monotonic:
 : A relative timestamp based on an opaque monotonically nondecreasing clock.
-  The "reference_time" field MUST NOT be applied to this format, since it's based on an opaque clock that cannot be interpreted beyond the process that instantiated it.
+  The "reference_time" field MUST NOT be applied to this format, since monotonic time is measured against an opaque clock that cannot be interpreted beyond the system that instantiated it.

 Events in each individual trace SHOULD be logged in strictly ascending timestamp